Shooting at Alabama birthday party kills 4 people, wounds 28

 Dadeville’s compact downtown is centered around a courthouse square with one- and two-story brick buildings.
 The town’s busiest commercial district is a few blocks north of the square, off a bustling four-lane highway that runs between Birmingham and Auburn.
 Dadeville is close to Lake Martin, a popular recreational area.

 Investigators on Sunday continued filing in and out of the Mahogany Masterpiece dance studio, denoted by a banner hanging on the outside of a one-story brick building just off the square.
+At least five bullet holes were visible in the studio’s front windows.
 Less than a block away, the American and Alabama flags were lowered to half staff outside the Tallapoosa County Courthouse.

 Dadeville Mayor Frank Goodman said he was in bed asleep when a council member called him just before 11 p.m.
 Saturday.
 He said he went to Lake Martin Community Hospital in Dadeville, where some of the people who had been shot were taken.